 We know that our content contributors and site managers are pulled in many different directions, and that they often need some help with web site maintenance.
 Whether you are brand new to OU Campus, or just need a refresher in how to make a quick change to your site, we want you to find the help you are looking for.

-While we want our content contributors to be able to make any changes they want within the standard editor in OU Campus, from time to time, contributors may want to have a bit more understanding of the back-end workings of their website.
 There are plenty of resources on the internet to help contributors get their feet wet in the world of web development, and we've hand-picked a few good places to get started.